7 Formidable Facts About the Tower of London

 7. There’s a superstition that if the ravens leave the Tower of London, the kingdom will fall.

 According to legend, in the mid-17th century, King Charles II was warned that the Crown would fall if the ravens ever left the Tower of London—so he ordered that six of the birds be kept captive there at all times, as he believed they were a symbol of good fortune.
 (However, some sources claim this tale is Victorian folklore, while others maintain the legend was created even later, during World War II.)
-Today, there are seven ravens (one spare) living in an aviary on the grounds.
+Today, there are seven ravens (one spare) living in the Tower of London, in an aviary on the grounds.
 The ravens’ primary and secondary wings are trimmed carefully, so they can fly but stay close to home, where they feast on blood-soaked biscuits and meat.

 In the past, ravens have gotten away—one took flight to Greenwich but was returned after seven days, and one was last seen outside an East End pub.
 Now with fewer visitors after the coronavirus-induced lockdowns, ravens are getting bored and two adventurous birds have been straying from the Tower, much to the distress of the ravenmaster.